DHTMLX/docs-suite/docs/grid/features.md

 | [Sortable columns](../configuration/#sorting-columns)        | Learn how to define whether a column should be sortable ([Example](https://snippet.dhtmlx.com/r3prvlmo))    |
 | [Getting sorting state](../usage/#getting-the-sorting-state) | Learn how to get the current state of sorting data in Grid ([Example](https://snippet.dhtmlx.com/u2vk3ri3)) |

-## How to filter data in Grid
+### How to filter data

-In this section you will find the ways of filtering data in Grid.
+In this section you will find the ways of filtering data in Grid

 | Topic                                                                                          | Description                                                                                                                                                  |
 | ---------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |